planetruby/gems/2020/20-lhs-lhc.md

 # DELETE https://datastore.com/v1/feedbacks/3424
 ```

-I think this is super awesome!
+I think this is awesome!
 You can create API wrappers with that in no time.

-With that said, it's a super powerful and easy to use gem.
+With that said, it's a powerful and easy to use gem.
 There is a whole lot more to discover, which I can't cover in this showcase here.

 Here is a list of more awesome features LHS provides: